mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 ##### Levels of Abstraction

 While Waite and colleagues also propose that abstraction should be explicitly taught, even to younger pupils [@waite_abstraction_2016], their approach to abstraction [@waite_abstraction_2018-1] is distinct from that just tackled in that it is grounded in an operationalised  computational model distinguishing levels of abstract to concrete, specifically, in descending order of abstraction, the goal or problem to be solved, the designed structure of the program, the actual coding of that design and at the most concrete level the running of the code and its outputs [@waite_abstraction_2018-1].
+Wing's CT concepts within the LOA model would lie in the design level.

 Their advocacy for the utility of awareness of levels of abstraction, based on research indicating its efficacy to support learning programming [@cutts2012abstraction; @statter_teaching_2016], states the value of learners knowing at what level of abstraction they are operating and a fluency of movement between the levels.
 Waite and Sentence's later work synthesised this approach with interpretation of levels of abstraction and semantic waves in a computing education aligned with a UK curricular context  [@sentance_primm_2017].
+The focus of semantic waves aimed at teachers to help them design learning experiences which allow for participant shifts in LOA perspectives.
 <!-- This context frames the following contribution to the debate in this area. -->

-Wing's CT concepts within the LOA model would lie in the design level.

 Following Waite et al. interpretation, in the Use stage of the UMC model [@lee_computational_2011] (explored in Chapter 5 in relation to this research's learning design), participants would be aware of the goal of the program, and the results.
 Subsequently, in the Modify stage they would become familiar with the design and code levels.
 Further analysis of my learning design in relation to the concept of LOA follows, after an exploration of abstract and concrete learning approaches in the work of Papert and colleagues in the following section.